DyonR/docker-qbittorrentvpn/README.md

 ```

 # Issues
 If you are having issues with this container please submit an issue on GitHub.
-Please provide logs, docker version and other information that can simplify reproducing the issue.
+Please provide logs, Docker version and other information that can simplify reproducing the issue.
-Using the latest stable verison of Docker is always recommended.
-Support for older version is on a best-effort basis.
+If possible, always use the most up to date version of Docker, you operating system, kernel and the container itself.
+Support is always a best-effort basis.

 ### Credits:
 [MarkusMcNugen/docker-qBittorrentvpn](https://github.com/MarkusMcNugen/docker-qBittorrentvpn)
 [DyonR/jackettvpn](https://github.com/DyonR/jackettvpn)
 This projects originates from MarkusMcNugen/docker-qBittorrentvpn, but forking was not possible since DyonR/jackettvpn uses the fork already.